Dr. John J. Quinn

 Office: McClain 206D x4578

-Recommended books: (placed on reserve in the Library and will be used for class (though feel free to buy any of them as well).
+Recommended texts: (placed on reserve in the Library and will be used for class (though feel free to buy any of them as well).

 Nnadozie, Emmanuel.
 African Economic Development New York: Academic Press, 2003.